hshustc/OpenAnimals/README.md

 1. Please refer to [README.md](datasets/README.md) for preparing the datasets.
 2. Please refer to [run_animals.sh](run_animals.sh) for training and validation.

-## Model Zoo

-The pretrained models will be made publicly available later.

 ## Citation

 If you use OpenAnimals in your research, please use the following BibTeX entry for [FastReID](https://github.com/JDAI-CV/fast-reid) and [WildlifeDatasets](https://github.com/WildlifeDatasets/wildlife-datasets).